shopware5/devdocs/source/designers-guide/getting-started/index.md

 # Templating
 ## Bare and responsive
-The default template folder of Shopware 5 is the `Themes` folder in the root directory.
+The default template directory of Shopware 5 is the `Themes` directory in the root directory.
-Inside the `frontend` folder, which is the focus of this guide, you can find our two default Shopware 5 themes.
+Inside the `frontend` directory, which is the focus of this guide, you can find our two default Shopware 5 themes.

 +   The `Bare` theme is the base of the Shopware frontend.
 It contains the basic element structure.
 +   The `Responsive` theme contains the default Shopware 5 Responsive theme styling based on the Bare theme.